Skip to content

 Rust Smart Contract & Solana Program Audits

 Rust-based blockchains introduce a fundamentally different security model from the EVM.
-Our auditors specialize in the account model, CPI patterns, and ownership semantics that make Solana, CosmWasm, and NEAR programs vulnerable in ways Solidity auditors don't catch.
+As a specialist Rust audit firm, we focus on the account model, CPI patterns, and ownership semantics that make Solana (Anchor and native), NEAR, CosmWasm, and Substrate programs vulnerable in ways Solidity auditors don't catch.

 Why Rust Program Audits Require Specialized Expertise

-Missing account validation, incorrect signer checks, CPI (Cross-Program Invocation) confusion, and PDA seed collisions have caused nine-figure losses.
-Anchor's constraints help, but they don't eliminate logic bugs.
-An auditor who only knows Solidity will miss these.
+Real Rust exploits prove the point.
+Wormhole lost ~$320M to a spoofed sysvar account, Cashio ~$52M to a missing account-type check, and Mango Markets ~$114M to oracle manipulation, none of which resemble a Solidity bug.
+Missing account validation, incorrect signer checks, CPI (Cross-Program Invocation) confusion, and PDA seed collisions have all caused nine-figure losses.
+Anchor's constraints help, but they don't eliminate logic bugs, and an auditor who only knows Solidity will miss these.

 Our Methodology